 Doc says no restrictions on activity - however I will not run halfs again - not worth the risks - just 5k's.
 Now I just have to deal with all the other aches and pains of being 40! lol

 It's all good.
 Keep in mind most of the things you read are negative because the people that are doing great don't have time to complain about it.
 And for good reason.
 I found when I'm doing well its hard to sit down and write about it but if I'm having problems with my hip I'm all over this post sharing.
+Most of all doctors are really getting good at this surgery now.
 So keep that in mind and best of luck - hope this blog didn't bore you to death. :)